 The National Curriculum Framework for All (NCF), launched in 2012, identifies assessment as an integral part of the teaching and learning process in primary education.
-Indeed, this document emphasises the importance of valid and reliable assessment methods to support learning, analyse each child’s performance, reflect on practice, plan for further learning of individuals and groups of pupils and allow for consistent recording and reporting on each child’s overall performance.
+This document emphasises the importance of valid and reliable assessment methods to support learning, analyse each child’s performance, reflect on practice, plan for further learning of individuals and groups of pupils and allow for consistent recording and reporting on each child’s overall performance.

 Formative assessment is the main form of assessment taking place during the primary cycle.
 Primary school teachers establish each child’s stage of development in different aspects of learning, through a process of assessment for learning.
 Such assessment information is then used to plan for and direct the next step/s in the child’s learning process.

-No summative assessments are held in the first three years of primary education.
-From Year 4 onwards formal summative assessments are introduced in conjunction with other forms of assessment.
-Indeed, in Year 4 and Year 5 pupils sit for centrally-set national annual examinations held at the end of the school year in June.
+No summative assessments are held in Kindergarten or the first three years of primary education.
+From Year 4 onwards formal summative assessments are introduced in conjunction with the other forms of assessment.
+Students in Years 4-6 sit for centrally-set national annual examinations held at the end of the school year in June.
 The subjects that are tested in these examinations are Maltese, English Mathematics and Science.
+The examinations in Maltese and English assess not only writing and reading skills but also speaking and listening skills.
+All four components are represented individually and collectively in the result reports received by parents/guardians.
+In mathematics, a mental assessment is included which carries 20% of the total mark in the annual examination papers.
 Examination marks are based on a 100-point scale.

-The results of the annual examinations, together with those for the continuous assessment, are made available online and sent to the parents/guardians after each examination session.
+The results of the annual examinations and the global mark, are made available online and sent to the parents/guardians after each examination session.

-Progression of Pupils
+Progression of pupils

 During the primary cycle pupils are promoted from one year to another, thus, in Malta progression in primary schools is automatic.